-(Jun 18) Multiple vulnerabilities have been discovered in Irssi, a terminal based IRC client.
+(Oct 6) Several vulnerabilities have been discovered in cURL, an URL transfer library.
 The Common Vulnerabilities and Exposures project identifies the following problems:

-(Jun 15) Multiple vulnerabilities have been discovered in Request Tracker, an extensible trouble-ticket tracking system.
+(Sep 21) Multiple vulnerabilities were discovered in the implementation of the Perl programming language.
 The Common Vulnerabilities and Exposures project identifies the following problems:

-(Jun 14) Several security issues have been found in the Mozilla Firefox web browser: Multiple memory safety errors, use-after-frees, buffer overflows and other implementation errors may lead to the execution of arbitrary code, denial of service or domain spoofing.
+(Sep 29) Several security issues have been found in the Mozilla Firefox web browser: Multiple memory safety errors, use-after-frees, buffer overflows and other implementation errors may lead to the execution of arbitrary code, denial of service, cross-site scripting or bypass of

 (Sep 29) Several vulnerabilities were discovered in Ghostscript, the GPL PostScript/PDF interpreter, which may result in denial of service if a specially crafted Postscript file is processed.